OmegaDapp/Omega/README.md

-# Omega DApp - E-Identity and Data Verification
+# ZK ONE - E-Identity and Data Verification

 ## Project Overview

-Omega DApp is a decentralized application (DApp) built using Next.js and Shadcn, designed for secure e-identity management and data verification.
+ZK ONE DApp is a decentralized application (DApp) built using Next.js and Shadcn, designed for secure e-identity management and data verification.
 This DApp empowers users to securely store, verify, and manage their identity documents and sensitive data in a decentralized, user-controlled environment.
 Utilizing blockchain technology, Zero-Knowledge (zk) proofs, and Lisk Layer 2 (L2) networks, SecureData ensures enhanced privacy, security, and autonomy over users' data.

 ## Features